BrodoceanuO/MistralRO-finetune/README.md

 # MistralRO-finetune
-Fine-tuning of a Mistral 7B model for QA in Romanian and additionally for text summarization in Romanian
+The following is a fine-tuning of a Mistral 7B model for QA in Romanian and additionally for text summarization in Romanian

 The Jupyter notebook is based on the Unsloth notebook https://github.com/unslothai/unsloth

 Unsloth was used to accelerate runtime.
 The base model is a 4 bit quantized version of Mistral.
-It was finedtuned using LoRA (https://arxiv.org/abs/2106.09685)
+It was finetuned using LoRA (https://arxiv.org/abs/2106.09685)

 ## Access the model and training set

-* The model is open access, you can load it from: https://huggingface.co/OctavianB/MistralRo
+* The romanian model is open access, you can load it from: https://huggingface.co/OctavianB/MistralRo
 * For the version finetuned on Romanian text summarization: https://huggingface.co/OctavianB/MistralRoSummary
 * The training set used to fine-tune for Romanian can also be accessed here: https://huggingface.co/datasets/fcolt99/combined_dataset